Welcome to Writing the Body: Awaken to the Body's Wisdom

-This course includes writing exercises and audio meditations to help you access the body's wisdom and become a more intuitive and better writer.
+This course includes writing exercises and audio meditations to help you access the body's wisdom and deepen your writing practice.

 If you're looking to deepen your experience of writing and to allow the body--rather than the mind--to take the lead, then this course is for you.

 I tailored the exercises so that students can spend less or more time depending on what interests them.

 1) Download the materials and write in the shaded boxes for each exercise.

 2) Listen to the meditations for each section.
 These are found starting in Section 7.

 The course includes

 Design of course materials by Pam Lostracco, artist, designer, muralist.

 Many thanks to Anita Neufeld for her video and editing expertise, and to Christine Gibson of Code N Graphics for her participation as "student" in the film.

 Where does creativity begin?
 How does it manifest within us?
 Oftentimes, we have an idea for a story or poem and work towards what we think the final outcome should be like.
 Yet only using the mind when we write gives us a narrow view of the creative process.
 Exercises and readings in this module will encourage you to connect to the body in a way that develops increased awareness and eventually brings your own writing to life.
 How does it feel in your body when you write?
 Do you notice any aches, pains or areas that require attention?
 We will move through these and other questions as you strengthen your connection to your body, enter into a meaningful and loving dialogue with yourself and expand your sensual awareness.